inessousacaldas/voyager/README.md

 ### Collectables
 - [x] Shield - makes the player invulnerable for some period of time
-- [x] Life - the player regains a life (if not full)
+- [x] Life - the player regains a life, if not full.
+If full, gains points.
 - [x] Energy - the player's energy is restored

 ### Asteroids
 - [x] Rock - the player loses one life if he hits the asteroid
-- [x] Ice - same as the Rock asteroid, but when destroid explodes and can make the player lose one life
+- [x] Ice - same as the Rock asteroid, but explodes when destroid.
+If the player is inside the area of effect, he loses one life
-- [ ] Metal - same as the Rock, but consumes the player's energy if too close to the player.
+- [ ] Metal - same as the Rock, but consumes the player's energy while the player it's inside the area of effect

 ### Alien
 - [ ] Follows the player and shoots at him